Pedro Florentino: Early military career

-Restoration War
+Dominican Restoration War

 From there he returned to the South and already during the Spanish regime, suspicions arose that he was involved in conspiracies.
 In January 1863, he was called for interrogation in Azua and the authorities gave him the choice between El Seibo, Santo Domingo or Azua, as a place of residence as a prisoner.
 He chose Azua and in September 1863, after the outbreak of the Dominican Restoration War in the North, he placed himself at the head of the national movement in the Southern region.

 The provisional government of Cibao, based in the city of Santiago, proceeded to appoint Pedro Florentino as Senior Chief of Operations in the South.
 The person named immediately began to receive congratulations and multiple endorsements from all the towns and fields of all those fierce regions.
 And he arrived with his troops to Baní and San Cristóbal.
 Precisely in San Cristóbal, Gregorio Luperón was organizing guerrillas, when Pedro Florentino, a man of recognized courage, treated Luperón with great deference and presented him with the decree of the government of Santiago, where he, Florentino, was named Superior Chief of the South.
 And he also presented him with an order ordering Luperón to be shot.
 Luperón read it and told him: “General Florentino, do your duty.”
 Florentino told him: “Retreat to the house where you are staying.”
 Later Florentino appeared in front of Luperón, telling him: “I am going to send you a letter so that you can go out along the road to El Maniel.
 So that the government shoots you there in Santiago.
 Because I should not bear the responsibility of such a crime.”